Introduction to Diodes and Their Symbols

 Switch the voltage around, and the depletion region grows, blocking any current from passing.
 This reverse-biased state turns the diode into a sturdy barrier against unwanted electrical current.

 This duality is what makes diodes invaluable in circuits, be it for directing current, converting AC to DC, or protecting against voltage spikes.
 With this understanding of the PN junction and depletion region, we’ve peeked into the science that makes diodes work.
+A clear diode schematic illustrates the essential components of a diode, showcasing its role in directing current and preventing voltage spikes in electronic circuits.

 Testing and Measuring Diode Characteristics